harjeb/csvtui/README.md

 - Highlight the active cell, column, or row while navigating with the arrow keys.
 - Sort rows by the focused column (press `Enter` on the header) and reset back to CSV order.
 - Visualize numeric or categorical data with line, histogram, and pie charts that follow the selected column.
+- Run regex-based searches globally or within the focused column, with instant match highlighting and Enter-driven navigation between hits.

 ## Requirements